SMWundefined/ProjectOrbit/README.md

 ├── README.md (how others can use it)

 AWS S3 (Private):
+|__ MD Files
-├── professional.md (your real data)
+├   ── professional.md (your real data)
-├── conferences.md
+├   ── conferences.md
-└── personal.md
+└   ── personal.md

 Astro Build Process:
 - Fetches real data from S3